-- withdrawals from deposit accounts to purchase common stock in the offering; - · our results of operations after the reorganization and offering; or - changes in the market price of the common stock after the reorganization and offering.
+- withdrawals from deposit accounts to purchase common stock in the offering; - our results of operations after the reorganization and offering; or - changes in the market price of the common stock after the reorganization and offering.

 The following pro forma information may not represent the financial effects of the offering at the date on which the offering actually occurs and you should not use the table as an indicator of future results of operations.
 Pro forma stockholders' equity represents the difference between the stated amount of assets and liabilities of Lake Shore Bancorp computed in accordance with generally accepted accounting principles generally accepted in the United States.
 We did not increase or decrease stockholders' equity to reflect the difference between the carrying value of loans and other assets and their market value.
-Stockholders' equity does not reflect the effect of bad debt reserves in the event of liquidation.
 Pro forma stockholders' equity is not intended to represent the fair market value of the common stock and may be different than amounts that would be available for distribution to stockholders if we liquidated.

-At or for the nine months ended September 30, 2005
+At or for the six months ended June 30, 2005,